fearlessgeekmedia/FearlessCMS-Manifesto/README.md

 ### Support is needed:

 Development of this CMS is underway.
-Feel free to support development of FeralessCMS on [Ko-Fi](https://ko-fi.com/fearlessgeekmedia)!.
+Feel free to financially support development of FeralessCMS on [Ko-Fi](https://ko-fi.com/fearlessgeekmedia)!.
 We will be releasing source code soon.